Why do tomatoes need ripening?

 What are the top 5 methods for Ripening tomatoes?

-Method 1 : Newspaper & Cardboard box
+Method 1 : Ripening Tomatoes with Newspaper & a Cardboard box

 If the tomatoes are dirty then wash them gently and air dry.
 Wrap the tomatoes individually in newspaper and store in a cardboard box at between 14° and 21°C. The lower you keep the temperature the longer they will take to ripen.
 So if you have a large number you may wish to store them in different boxes and places so that you don't get them all ripening at once.
 Check the box weekly to take out any ripe ones and get rid of any that are starting to go mangy.
 If you are impatient then speed ripening by adding a couple of apples to your box.
 They will release ethylene which will help the tomatoes to ripen.

-Method 2: Paper Bag
+Method 2: Ripening Tomatoes in a Paper Bag

 This one is probably better for cherry tomatoes.
 Who wants to wrap those little suckers individually - not me!
 For this method, place your tomatoes in a paper bag with a ripening banana (yellow with green ends).
 Loosely seal it to keep the gas in.
 As with the apples in Method 1, doing this should help ripen your tomatoes.
 If the banana really starts to rot before the tomatoes ripen then replace it with a new banana.
 You can also do this in a jar with a sealing lid instead of a paper bag but you can't cram the tomatoes in as they will bruise so unless you only have a few tomatoes it is probably better to use a paper bag.

-Method 3: Hanging the plant
+Method 3: Ripening tomatoes by Hanging the plant

 If you have room, simply cut off the leaves and dig up your tomato plant.
 Shake off the soil and hang it upside down in a cool dry place like a garage out of direct light and leave to ripen.
 Check regularly and bring a few into the warmer house to ripen quicker when needed.